Layering Up for Winter with Sports Basement

 BASELAYERS

-“If you run cold, you want to make sure that they fit snugly,” says Andy, “If you run hot, a looser fit might feel better since it’ll be a bit draftier.”
+“If you run cold, go snug,” says Andy.
+“If you run hot, a slightly looser fit can feel better — a little airflow goes a long way.”

 MID-LAYERS